HABIB MOGHIMI

 I am a media sociologist and filmmaker at the University of Sydney, researching public sociology and documentary film.
 My PhD focused on Iranian cinema, and my research explores migration, digital cultures, and visual storytelling through creative and participatory methods.

-At the University of Sydney, I support students from their first year to master’s level in Sociology and Media & Communications, and I also mentor educators in these fields.
+At the University of Sydney, I support students from their first year to master’s level in Sociology, and Media & Communications, and I also mentor educators in these fields.
 My teaching is grounded in inclusive and transformative learning, helping students develop intellectually and engage meaningfully with the social world.

 My work sits at the intersection of Sociology and Media.
 I’m fascinated by the ways visual media shapes how we see and live everyday life.
 I like to bring theory and creativity together, using film not just to study the social world but also to express it.
 This way of working lets me move between academic and artistic spaces to translate complex ideas into visual stories and to open new ways of thinking and talking about how we experience society.